 Get a team involved

-You've probably heard the term "accountability buddy."
-There's a reason for that: most people do better with a support system.
+Most people do better with a support system.
 Because functional medicine involves lifestyle changes as well as the introduction of supplements, it’s helpful to include people who play an important role in your patient's life, such as a spouse, child, or sibling.

 Being healthy in the United States can be challenging.
 Our culture provides no shortage of obstacles for patients attempting to adopt a healthier lifestyle.
 Opportunities to choose unhealthy foods are everywhere, so it's important to have support from friends and family.